-The value of the Company's assets, principally investments made in other companies and cash being held, minus any liabilities for which the Company is responsible, e.g. money owed to other people.
-The NAV is also described as 'shareholders' funds'.
+The value of the Company's assets, principally investments made in other companies and cash being held, minus any liabilities.
+The NAV is also described as 'shareholders' funds' per share.
 The NAV is often expressed in pence per share after being divided by the number of shares which have been issued.
 The NAV per share is unlikely to be the same as the share price which is the price at which the Company's shares can be bought or sold by an investor.
 The share price is determined by the relationship between the demand and supply of the shares.